Christian Marriage Counseling

 Secondly, I believe that marriage is just sometimes really tough because you are being refined through the process of marriage.
 When two imperfect people come together, you can expect that there will be growing pains and challenges, but you can learn to use those challenges to bond you more closely to one another.
 Through challenges, you can gain a better understanding of one another which brings about deep intimacy.

 Finally, I believe your marriage can be restored if you are both open to change.
 I believe this even when you have great fear that the relationship will not get better or when you are trying “one last thing” before calling it quits.
-My goal is to help you feel happier and more fulfilled than you did when you were dating.
+My goal is to help you feel happier and more fulfilled through the process of our work together.

 Still not sure if marriage counseling is right for you?

-If you’re still trying to figure out if you’re ready to start the process of marriage counseling, I’d recommend that you use some of the resources here to determine if you can work through issues of communication, conflict resolution, closeness, or intimacy.
-Also, consider signing up for a free 20-minute consultation to see if this process is a good fit for you.
+If you’re still trying to figure out if you’re ready to start the process of marriage counseling, I’d recommend signing up for a free 20-minute consultation to see if this process is a good fit for you.

 Whatever you decide, I pray you grow in your friendship, emotional closeness, and relational intimacy with your spouse.